CaseyRDolan/Corona-Heat-Map/README.md

 To request a feature, please open an issue [here](https://github.com/CaseyRDolan/Corona-Heat-Map/issues/new) and give us your ideas for additional features!

 ## To-Do
-- Add another graph based on data selected with the plotly lasso tool on the choropleth map.
+- Add another graph based on data selected with the plotly lasso tool on the choropleth map
 - Add top 5 lists for each of the metrics being represented
 - Add information down to the county level within the United states
+- Add relevant links to country and US state health services for COVID-19

 ## Deployment
 Corona-Heat-Map is a Dash web app, which uses the Flask web framework.
 It can be hosted and deployed on any of the major web hosting services, ie. Azure (IIS), AWS (Elastic Beanstalk), or Google app Engine.
 A full list of deployment options and steps can be found here: https://flask.palletsprojects.com/en/1.1.x/deploying/